rebornweb/neoscript/README.md

 My mum said:
-"Honey, please go to the market and buy 1 Bottle of milke.
+"Honey, please go to the market and buy 1 Bottle of Milk.
 If they have eggs, bring 6
 "
 I came back with 6 bottles of milk.